TERMS AND CONDITIONS

 – Noticeable colour variations from blonde to red are more prevalent in Ash than other hardwoods.
 These are natural features which may be visible in parts of your installation and are perfectly acceptable.

-– Newel Posts: Constructed of two pieces of laminated solid Hemlock or Tulip Wood.
+– Painted Newel Posts: Constructed of two or more pieces of laminated solid Hemlock or Tulip Wood.

-– Handrail & Baserail: Solid Hemlock or Tulip Wood.
+– Painted Handrail & Baserail: Solid Hemlock or Tulip Wood.

 – Cladding: 6mm MDF (MDF stops movement).

-– Painted handrail, newel caps and treads are exempt from our Abbott-Wade guarantee.
+– Painted & stained handrail, newel caps and treads are exempt from our Abbott-Wade guarantee (see Restrictions).

 – Wood grain may be visible through the painted coating of all timber parts.

-– Glass: 10mm Pilkington Safety Glass unless otherwise specified with safety stamp.
+– 10mm Pilkington Toughened Safety Glass with safety stamp fitted as standard unless otherwise specified.

-– Optiwhite Low Iron glass, though clearer than standard glass, will still show a slight green tint on the edges due to polishing.
+– Optiwhite Low Iron glass is clearer than standard glass but will still show a slight green tint on the edges.

-– Marks, inclusions and blemishes on glass may appear as long as they are within the Glass & Glazing Federation glass inspection standards which states: Marks should not be visible from a distance of 3 meters, when viewed at 90 degrees in natural daylight, but not directly towards the sun and with no visible moisture on the surface of the glass and may contain minute particles and fine scratches no more than 25mm long [Glass & Glazing Federation; Quality of Vision document].
+– Marks, inclusions and blemishes on glass may be present providing they are within the Glass & Glazing Federation glass inspection standards which states: Marks should not be visible from a distance of 3 meters, when viewed at 90 degrees in natural daylight, but not directly towards the sun and with no visible moisture on the surface of the glass and may contain minute particles and fine scratches no more than 25mm long [Glass & Glazing Federation; Quality of Vision document].

 – Toughened glass may show visual distortions which are accentuated by reflections in sealed units.
 This is a natural phenomenon and not a fault.
 In some lighting conditions the coating may look like a transparent film or produce a haze, i.e. a cloudy look to the surface.